Stunt GP

 Stunt GP is a radio-controlled car racing video game developed by the UK-based studio Team17, released in 2001.
-It was published by Eon Digital Entertainment for Windows and Dreamcast, and by Titus Software for PlayStation 2.
+It was published by Eon Digital Entertainment for Windows and Dreamcast, and by Titus Interactive for PlayStation 2.
 Stunt GP uses the RenderWare engine.
 It has both single-player and offline multiplayer game modes using the split-screen method, and various game controllers are supported.

 Game modes

 The game features five game modes named Arcade, Exhibition, Time Trial, Stunt Challenge and Championship.

 Arcade mode allows the player to unlock new content for the game, such as cars and tracks.
 In Exhibition mode, the player can choose its car, track, the number of AI as well as other settings.
 Time Trial mode allows the player to beat records on a restricted list of tracks.
 Stunt Challenge mode lets the player score a maximum number of aerials in a stunt arena.
 Finally Championship mode consists of a full season of 20 races in which the player will be able to gradually improve the car and its components.